 This event would not be possible without the help of our entire parish family!

 Dozens of volunteers help in all areas of preparation and execution.
 Starting in the spring, volunteers donate gift cards, shop for supplies, and design decorations.
 The weekend prior to Vacation Bible School, a team transforms the campus to fit the theme.
 Throughout the week, teens and adults sacrifice their time as registration assistants, photographers, crew leaders, and station leaders.
 When the week concludes, still others clean the entire campus so that everything is ‘back to normal’ for Sunday morning worship.

 As God’s favor continues to rest on St. Michael’s Vacation Bible School, there is need of an increasing number of helpers to fulfill His purposes!
 With the variety of ways in which to tithe your time, talent and treasure, there is an opportunity for everyone.
 Team VBS urges you to prayerfully consider how you can be a part of Vacation Bible School this summer.

-This article was written by Becky Gleason and published in the 2016 Spring Messenger.
+Written by Becky Gleason, Children’s Minister and published in the 2016 Spring Messenger.